California Democrats urge more education spending

-SAN FRANCISCO, Dec 11 (Reuters) - Democrats who control California’s Assembly said on Wednesday their priorities for the next state budget include more spending on early childhood and higher education and leaving $2 billion in reserve at the end of the next fiscal year.
+SAN FRANCISCO (Reuters) - Democrats who control California’s Assembly said on Wednesday their priorities for the next state budget include more spending on early childhood and higher education and leaving $2 billion in reserve at the end of the next fiscal year.

 The plan suggests they would like to tap much of the state’s expected surpluses and comes as Governor Jerry Brown, a Democrat, prepares his initial budget plan for the 2014-2015 fiscal year beginning next July.
 He will present his plan to the legislature next month, followed by a revised plan in May.